top of page

 Yet one day, some nomads happen to explore new areas and meet the Russian-speaking people.
 They immediately perceive that they speak a different language, and the idea of language takes a new form and gains meaning: “Russian is a type of language”.
 To discern "language" as a concept and make it distinct from Russian, the aspect of language itself needed to vary.

 There are two salient points here.
-Variation theory is about learning that changes a person's awareness of aspects of the world—rather than storage, it's about perception.
-Only when you perceive a difference (change, or variation) within a concept does it gain any meaning.
-The meaning is in the possible variety.
+Variation theory is about learning that changes a person's awareness of aspects of the world; rather than storage, it's about perception.
+Only when you perceive a difference (change, or variation) within a concept does it gain any meaning because it is at this moment that a person mentally separates an aspect from everything else.
+That aspect then exists in the person's world and they can think with it.

 In our lives, we have these conversations all the time when we ask “hold on!
 What’s the difference between X and Y?”.
 It’s obvious that someone is talking about something in a way you don’t quite understand.
 They see something you don’t, and to see like them, you ask them to share the distinction they’ve made.